cryptomsql1/orji/README.md

 # orji
 The Role of Product Manager as the Latest Product Manager in a DevTech Team to Understand How to Take your Product from Idea to Execution
+Building a Collaboration and Communicaton tool > DiveTech Team Engagement.
+As a product manager you have been entrusted with an exciting responsibility to over see the development of a collaboration and communication tool to foster engagements > teams.
+As you embark on this journey lets explore a case case study that will help you understand the product development lifecycle and provide valuable insight into successfully managing this product.
+To deliver product from ideation to launch.
+Mastering the Act od collaboration with other teams, key to successful product outcome.
+Below actions happen at each stage of the product developmentlife cycle.
+Ideation phase : Conducting User/Market reseach through Surveys, interviews and competitors analysis.
+Gather feedbacks from potential users and stakeholders through focus groups or feedback sessions.
+Concept Development \ Requirement Gathering : Define core features and functionalities based on requirements and stakeholders inputs.
+Planning and Designing Stage : Develop Detailed Project Plans with Clear Timeline, Task and Resource Allocations using projecr management tools.
+Collaborate with designers and user expierience experts to create wireframes, mockups and prototypes.
+Conduct Visibility Testing with potential users to gather feedback and iterate on the design.
+Development stage : Follow an agile development methodology, breaking the project into sprints and using tools like JIRA , Trello > task management.
+Collaborate closely with development teams through regular stand up meetings and communication channels like Slacks and Microsoft Teams.
+Continously review and provide feedbacks on development progress and ensuring alignment with product vission.
+Testing and Quality assurance Phase: Conduct functional testing accross different devices, browsers and operating systems.
+Launch and Deployment Phase : Develop a comprehencive marketing and communication strategy to create awareness and generate interest among potential users.
+Prepare documentation, tutorials and support materials to guild users on tool usage and troubleshooting.
+Post Launch Evaluation : Priorotize features, enhancement and bug fixies on user feedbacks, market demand and business goals.
+Release regular updates and improvements, leveraging continous integration and delivery practices.
+By following how guidelines in each statge we are able to effectively navigate the product development lifecycle and develop and collaboration communication tools that successfully foster engagement > Devtech team engagement